juliankrispel/jkrsp/src/content/blog/accessibility-for-rich-text-editors/index.md

 ### 2. Avoid keyboard traps

-Overriding default keyboard behaviour to implement features such as hotkeys or indenting text via tab is a common pattern seen in web-based rich-text editors and IDEs.
+Overriding default keyboard behavior to implement features such as hotkeys or indenting text via Tab is a common pattern in web-based rich-text editors and IDEs.

-However, screen-reader users rely entirely on the keyboard to navigate your app, their browser and operating system.
-It is frustrating and hard to overcome if default keyboard functionality is prevented by an application.
-If you are implementing such features, check they don't collide with hotkeys that are already in use for the browsers or operating systems.
+However, screen-reader users rely entirely on the keyboard to navigate your app, their browser, and operating system.
+It's frustrating and hard to overcome when default keyboard functionality is prevented by an application.

+**Common keyboard trap scenarios:**
+- Preventing Tab from moving focus away from the editor
+- Overriding Escape key behavior
+- Blocking arrow keys from their default navigation

+**Best practices:**
+- Always allow Tab to move focus out of the editor
+- Use Escape to close menus or return focus to the editor
+- Test with actual screen readers to ensure navigation works as expected

+If you're implementing custom hotkeys, check they don't collide with browser or operating system shortcuts.

 ### 3. All interactive elements must be reachable via tab and/or arrow keys